1980 eruption of Mount St. Helens: Build-up to the eruption

 Mount St. Helens remained dormant from its last period of activity in the 1840s and 1850s until March 1980.
 Several small earthquakes, beginning on March 15, indicated that magma might have begun moving below the volcano.
-On March 20, at 3:45pm Pacific Standard Time, a shallow, magnitude4.2 earthquake centered below the volcano's north flank, signaled the volcano's return from 123years of hibernation.
-A gradually building earthquake swarm saturated area seismographs and started to climax at about noon on March 25, reaching peak levels in the next two days, including an earthquake registering 5.1 on the Richter scale among a total of 174 shocks of magnitude2.6 or greater.
+On March 20, at 3:45 pm Pacific Standard Time, a shallow 4.2-magnitude earthquake, centered below the volcano's north flank, signaled the volcano's return from 123 years of hibernation.
+A gradually building earthquake swarm saturated area seismographs and started to climax at about noon on March 25, reaching peak levels in the next two days, including an earthquake registering 5.1 on the Richter scale among a total of 174 shocks of magnitude 2.6 or greater.

-Shocks of magnitude 3.2 or greater occurred at a slightly increasing rate during April and May, with five earthquakes of magnitude4 or above per day in early April, and eight per day the week before May 18.
+Shocks of magnitude 3.2 or greater occurred at a slightly increasing rate during April and May, with five earthquakes of magnitude 4 or above per day in early April, and eight per day the week before May 18.
 Initially, no direct sign of eruption was seen, but small earthquake-induced avalanches of snow and ice were reported from aerial observations.

 Mount St. Helens seen from Monitor Ridge.
 This image shows the cone of devastation, the huge crater open to the north, the post eruption lava dome inside, and Crater Glacier surrounding the lava dome.
 The small photo on the left was taken from Spirit Lake before the eruption, and the small photo on the right was taken after the eruption from roughly the same place.
 Spirit Lake can also be seen in the larger image, as well as Mount Rainier and Mount Adams.